bradparker/bradparker.com/content/posts/2019-10-05-servant-types.md

 This is magical.
 A `Capture` is transformed into a function which accepts the path parameter it represents.

-We're nearly done evaluating, we have one more call to `ServerT`.
+We're nearly finished evaluating, we have one more call to `ServerT`.

 ```haskell
 ServerT (Get '[JSON] User) Handler